akbarsiddic/job-portal/README.md

 yarn dev
 # or
 pnpm dev
-# or
-bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+5. Open [http://localhost:3000](http://localhost:3000) with your browser to see the application.

-You can start editing the page by modifying `app/page.js`.
-The page auto-updates as you edit the file.
+You can start editing the application by modifying files in the `app/` directory.
+The app auto-updates as you make changes.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

 ## Learn More